dart-lang/site-www/src/codelabs/iterables.md

 ## Checking conditions

-When working with `Iterable` sometimes you need to verify that the elements of a collection satisfy some condition.
+When working with `Iterable`, sometimes you need to verify that the elements of a collection satisfy some condition.

-You could be tempted to write a solution using a `for-in loop` like this one:
+You might be tempted to write a solution using a `for-in loop` like this one:

 {:.bad}
 <?code-excerpt "iterables/test/iterables_test.dart (every-bad)"?>